Higher-Order Theories of Consciousness

 A phenomenally conscious mental state is a mental state (of a certain sort—see below) that either is, or is disposed to be, the object of a higher-order representation of a certain sort (see below).

-There are then two main dimensions along which higher-order theorists disagree amongst themselves.
-One concerns whether the higher-order states in question are perception-like, on the one hand, or belief-like, on the other.
+Still, there are then two main dimensions along which higher-order theorists disagree amongst themselves.
+One concerns whether the higher-order states in question are perception-like, on the one hand, or thought-like, on the other.
+A thought is composed of or constituted by concepts.
 Those taking the former option are higher-order perception (often called ‘inner-sense’) theorists, and those taking the latter option are higher-order thought theorists.
-The other disagreement is internal to higher-order thought approaches, and concerns whether the relevant relation between the first-order state and the higher-order thought is one of availability or not.
+The two theories are therefore often abbreviated as HOP (higher-order perception) and HOT (higher-order thought) theory.
+The other general disagreement is internal to higher-order thought approaches, and concerns whether the relevant relation between the first-order state and the higher-order thought is one of availability or not.
 That is, the question is whether a state is conscious by virtue of being disposed to give rise to a higher-order thought, or rather by virtue of being the actual target of such a thought.
 These are the three main options that will now concern us.
 (A fourth will be considered in section 6.)

 According to this view, humans not only have first-order non-conceptual and/or analog perceptions of states of their environments and bodies, they also have second-order non-conceptual and/or analog perceptions of their first-order states of perception.
-And the most popular version of higher-order perception theory holds, in addition, that humans (and perhaps other animals) not only have sense-organs that scan the environment/body to produce fine-grained representations that can then serve to ground thoughts and action-planning, but they also have inner senses, charged with scanning the outputs of the first-order senses (i.e. perceptual experiences) to produce equally fine-grained, but higher-order, representations of those outputs (i.e. to produce higher-order experiences).
+And the most popular version of higher-order perception (HOP) theory holds, in addition, that humans (and perhaps other animals) not only have sense-organs that scan the environment/body to produce fine-grained representations, but they also have inner senses which scan the first-order senses (i.e. perceptual experiences) to produce equally fine-grained, but higher-order, representations of those outputs.
 A version of this view was first proposed by the British Empiricist philosopher John Locke (1690).
-In our own time it has been defended especially by Armstrong (1968, 1984) and by Lycan (1996).
+In our own time it has been defended especially by Armstrong (1968, 1984) and by Lycan (1996, 2004).

-A terminological point: ‘inner-sense theory’ should more strictly be called ‘higher-order-sense theory’, since we of course have senses that are physically ‘inner’, such as pain-perception and internal touch-perception, that aren't intended to fall under its scope.
+A terminological point: ‘inner-sense theory’ should more strictly be called ‘higher-order-sense theory’, since we of course have senses that are physically ‘inner’, such as pain-perception and internal touch-perception, that aren’t intended to fall under its scope.
 For these are first-order senses on a par with vision and hearing, differing only in that their purpose is to detect properties of the body, rather than of the external world (Hill 2004).
 According to the sort of higher-order theory that is presently under discussion, these senses, too, will need to have their outputs scanned to produce higher-order analog contents in order for those outputs to become phenomenally conscious.
-In what follows, however, the term ‘inner sense’ will be used to mean, more strictly, ‘higher-order sense’, since this terminology is now pretty firmly established.
+In what follows, however, the term ‘inner sense’ will be used to mean, more strictly, ‘higher-order sense’.

 We therefore have the following proposal to consider: